If I have a general query about divorce but do not wish to start the formal divorce application process what do I do?

 This is an important issue.
 From the making of the final divorce order you must within 12 months, have reached a property settlement agreement either informally or by filing of Consent Orders or alternatively, at least commenced an Application for property settlement with the Court.
 If you have not done any of these things then you need the leave (permission) of the Court to have a property settlement between you.
 This is not always granted.
 You should take formal advice from a legal provider in this regard if these circumstances apply to you.

 Yes.
-Firstly we will email you within twenty-four (24) hours of the divorce hearing to confirm that your application has been successful.
+Firstly we will both call and email you within twenty-four (24) hours of the divorce hearing to confirm that your application has been successful.
 A Certificate of Divorce will be issued by the Court about 2 weeks after one month and one day after the original Court hearing.
-We will either email or post this to you depending on your request.
+We will email or post this to you depending on your request.

 In limited circumstances the Court can be requested to have an early divorce hearing.
 The usual circumstances are a remarriage where a party has not previously organised their divorce.
 The consent of your current spouse to the abridged (shortened) hearing is usually required to enable the hearing to proceed on a shortened time frame.
 Again we are able to assist in this regard.